sodadata/docs/soda-cloud/roles-dataset.md

 <br />

 #### View dataset
-This permission group cannot be removed from any of the out-of-the-box dataset roles.
+This permission group cannot be removed from any of the out-of-the-box or custom dataset roles.
 * View a dataset in the list on the **Datasets** page
 * View a dataset's checks in the **Checks** page
 * Access a dataset via API